 CYMT partners with congregations and individuals representing the theological views and diversity of mainline Protestant Christianity.
 We partner with mainline Protestant denominations including the United Methodist Church, Presbyterian (PCUSA), Cumberland Presbyterian, Lutheran (ECLA), Episcopal, Disciples of Christ, American Baptist, and Cooperative Baptist Fellowship.
-Our partner seminaries include Austin Presbyterian Theological Seminary or Memphis Theological Seminary.
+Our partner seminaries are Austin Presbyterian Theological Seminary and Memphis Theological Seminary.

 Together, these core components create a more holistic approach to increase retention within youth ministry after residents graduate from CYMT.

 support as they walk through ministry

 Residents and churches receive one-on-one coaching from a youth ministry veteran to help master and apply critical skills.